 Hurricanes are also very common in this region.
 If you are traveling between May and December, consider a travel insurance plan that will help you if you need to evacuate or change your plans due to tropical storms.

 Compared to other countries, medical costs in the United States are very high and are unlikely to be covered by insurance from other countries.
-Due to this, we highly recommend that you purchase travel insurance before you travel to the U.S. If you are staying for an extended period of time or are over the age of 60, you are at a higher risk of injury and illness.
+Due to this, we recommend that you purchase travel insurance before you travel to the U.S. If you're staying for an extended period of time or are over the age of 60, you're at a higher risk of injury and illness.

 Therefore, even if it's not legally required, medical insurance that will cover you while you're in the United States is effectively necessary.
 Additionally, if you're entering the U.S. on a J-visa, you'll be required to show proof of travel insurance in order to obtain your visa.